liisatormakangas/NewCodePortfolio/README.md

 ___
 ## React JavaScript application
 in directory: surveys_javascript
->This application for creating surveys and collecting and visualizing data from surveys was a project work on *Buutti JavaScript Trainee* course during June and July 2022.
+>This  is an application for creating surveys, collecting survey answers, and visualizing data from surveys.
+The application was a frontend UI project work on *Buutti JavaScript Trainee* course during June and July 2022.
 The project was originally a pair work done in co-operation with a course mate Tuomo Kurikka.
-The code presented here is modified and refactored since that, and in the present form, more than 90 % of the code is written by me.
-For example, the original project included a json.db for data storage, which I have later replaced by adding the backend part exploiting MongoDB.
+The code presented here is modified and refactored since that, and in the present form, a wide majority of the code is written by me.
+At the moment, the application is using JSON server and json.db for data storage.
+The backend utilizing MongoDB is currently on my to-do-list.

 The application is using following technologies and libraries:
 - React and React router
 - Axios for database calls
-- Express.js for creating the backend with MongoDB
+- npm JSON-server for creating REST API backend with bd.json file
 - React Bootstrap for creating UI styling
 - Chart.js to include charts and visualizing data